Family Lawyer, Real Estate, Wills and Estate Katie Brady Hillary Brannen Jennifer Reid Fall River

 After graduating from Dalhousie Law School in 2019, Katie had an opportunity to work with UN Women in Belgrade, Serbia through the Canadian Bar Association's Young Lawyer International Program.
 Katie then began her Canadian legal career in Nova Scotia, practicing in the areas of real estate transactions, wills and estates and family law until founding Merida Law with Jennifer and Hillary in 2022.
 Having started her first business at 12, Katie brings with her an array of experience including her essential role in the development of her family’s direct marketing farm business and the operation of a café between undergrad and law school.
 Her experiences have given her an insightful perception which allows her to recognize and prioritize the interests of her clients.
 With ongoing training in the areas of mediation, collaborative family law and corporate and small business services, Katie continues to expand her skills.
 Katie values the agency and dignity of others and strives to help her clients through their legal issues considerately and efficiently.
 In her spare time Katie enjoys quilting, playing board games, and being the cool Aunt to her niece and nephews.

 Hillary was born and raised in Cole Harbour, Nova Scotia.
-She graduated from Dalhousie Law School in 2015 and has worked in private practice, expanding her knowledge primarily in the areas of real estate transactions, wills and estates and probate until founding Merida Law with Katie and Jennifer in 2022.
+She graduated from Dalhousie Law School in 2015 and has worked in private practice, expanding her knowledge primarily in the areas of family law, real estate transactions, wills and estates and probate until founding Merida Law with Katie and Jennifer in 2022.
 With her strong community values and compassionate communication, Hillary helps her clients achieve realistic and efficient resolutions while avoiding further harm in an already stressful time of their lives.
 Hillary knows that everyone’s circumstances are unique, and she listens to her clients so she can provide the service that is right for them.
 When she isn’t working, Hillary enjoys her time with family and friends, day trips around Nova Scotia and hanging out with her cats.